kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

   AlbumStatus["StaffPick"] = "STAFF_PICK";
 })(AlbumStatus || (AlbumStatus = {}));
 ```

+> String enums and numeric enums behave differently when used as types:
+> - Numeric enums are open to a plain number. (either `NumEnum.A` or `0` is ok)
+> - String enums are closed, you can only assign their declared enum members. (`StrEnum.A` is ok, `"A"` is error)
+>
+> All other types in TypeScript are compared structurally, meaning that two types are considered the same if they have the same structure.
+But string enums are compared based on their name (nominally), not their structure.

 Fortunately, you don't have to specify types absolutely everywhere in your code because TypeScript has **Type Inference**.
 Type inference is what the TypeScript compiler uses to automatically determine types.
 TypeScript can infer types during variable initialization, when default parameter values are set, and while determining function return values.